A Guide To What's Happening In Hong Kong

 The reaction on mainland China has shifted generally from indifference to outright hostility, with authorities first ignoring the protests, then misrepresenting them and lately rejecting them entirely.

-"Beijing [now] sees the unfolding crisis as something that is really destabilizing and challenges its rule, its control," China specialist Adam Ni told NPR's Emily Feng earlier this month.
+"Beijing [now] sees the unfolding crisis as something that is really destabilizing and challenges its rule, its control," China specialist Adam Ni told NPR's Emily Feng this month.

 Pouring rain in #HongKong but tens of thousands still protesting today... chanting ‘Hong Kong people, keep going’.
 The rally is seen as a measure of public support for the protest movement, after 11 consecutive weekends and increasingly violence. @NBCNews @NBCNightlyNews @MSNBC pic.twitter.com/N1wmMC1eU8— Janis Mackey Frayer (@janisfrayer) August 18, 2019

-"The recent protests and demonstrations in Hong Kong have turned into radical violent behaviors that seriously violate the law, undermine security and social order in Hong Kong, and endanger local people's safety, property and normal life," Hua Chunying, a spokesperson for the Chinese Foreign Ministry, said at a news conference earlier this month.
+"The recent protests and demonstrations in Hong Kong have turned into radical violent behaviors that seriously violate the law, undermine security and social order in Hong Kong and endanger local people's safety, property and normal life," Hua Chunying, a spokesperson for the Chinese Foreign Ministry, said at a news conference this month.

-He said Beijing "firmly supports" Lam and the police "in strictly enforcing [the] law."
+She said Beijing "firmly supports" Lam and the police "in strictly enforcing [the] law."
 To this point, Chinese authorities have not indicated whether they plan to intervene in the situation more directly.

-"I need to reemphasize a plain truth," he added less than a week later.
+"I need to reemphasize a plain truth," she added less than a week later.
 "Hong Kong is part of China, and its affairs are entirely China's internal affairs."

-Beijing's effort to cultivate a counternarrative ran into some pushback by social media companies, though.
+Beijing's effort to cultivate a counternarrative ran into some pushback from social media companies, though.
 On Monday, Twitter said it was suspending nearly 1,000 accounts suspected of being linked with China and part of a "coordinated state-backed operation," and Facebook announced the removal of several pages and accounts "involved in coordinated inauthentic behavior as part of a small network that originated in China and focused on Hong Kong."

 Have any other countries gotten involved?

-Note: An earlier version of this story mistakenly used male pronouns to refer to Hua Chunying.
-Hua is a woman.